NREL/tyche/docs/cheat-sheet.rst

 Output ---> Indices from the  *Designs* dataset (different output flows) of the Output variable type.
 Metric ---> Indices from the  *Results* dataset (different metric indicators) of the metric variable type.

-**Minimum mandatory data**
-The four types of indices described here are mandatory.
+**Mandatory data.** The four types of indices described here are mandatory.
 So for the case where there are no input flows, the "Input" type entry is still required.
 Fill up all other string columns with *None* and numerical columns with 0.

 Functions Dataset
 -------------------------